Skip to contents

 [Stable]

-m-Path timestamps are based on the participant's local time zone, and when converted to R datetime format, they may display as UTC.
+m-Path timestamps are based on the participant's local time zone, and when converted to R datetime format, they are interpreted as being in Coordinated Universal Time (UTC), previously known Greenwich Mean Time (GMT).
 This function allows for the conversion of m-Path timestamps to datetime, and optionally allows for the specification of a UTC offset or a forced time zone.

 Usage